colouring-cities/colouring-britain-config/README.md

 `sudo -u nodeapp pm2 status` - on production
 `sudo -u nodeapp pm2 logs` - on production

-(it is a minor difference in setup between production and staging, maybe it may be usefl to remove it)
+(it is a minor difference in setup between production and staging, it may be useful to remove it)

 ### Migrations